The Benefits Of Laughter: What Can Laughing Do For Your Physical And Mental Health?

 One study involving individuals aged 65 and above found that laughter therapy improved sleep quality and decreased insomnia.
 The same study found that laughter can support cognition and lower depression scores.

-Laughter may help to reduce physical and mental stress
+Laughter may reduce physical and mental stress

 Stress can be both mental and physical.
 Although some stress is inevitable, prolonged or severe stress can have extreme health detriments that range from a higher likelihood that you'll have a heart attack to an increased risk of getting into a car accident.
 Laughter lowers cortisol levels and is an excellent way to relieve stress.

-Laughing can be good for your heart
+Laughing increases your heart rate and can be good for your heart

 Laughter can help with pain perception and management